masuta16/masuta16.github.io/_posts/2020-03-27-Detection of anomalies.md

 ---
 ### Detection of anomalies using Machine Learning

-Today i've been working on detection of anomalies using Keras framework <br/>
+Today I've been working on detection of anomalies using Keras framework <br/>

-It wasn't so difficult but a quite very labour intensive job <br/>
+It wasn't so difficult but a quite very labor intensive job <br/>

-But finally there's the results: <br/>
+But finally, there are the results: <br/>

 <img src="{{ site.url }}{{ site.baseurl }}/images/newplot.png" alt="Anomaly detection using machine learning">